phunguyen19/generator-typescript-starter/README.md

-# Typescript Starter Project
+# Typescript Starter

-This project is a starter project for typescript project
+This is the project for Yeoman generator new TypeScript project include Docker ready.